JOP - Java Optimized Processor

 FPGAs are usually SRAM based and lose their configuration after power down.
 Therefore the configuration has to be loaded on power up.
 For development the FPGA can be configured via a download cable (with JTAG commands).
 This can be done within the IDEs from Altera and Xilinx or with command line tools such as quartus_pgm or jbi32.

-When the device shall boot automatically the configuration has to be stored in non volatile memory such as Flash.
+For the device to boot automatically, the configuration has to be stored in non volatile memory such as Flash.
 Serial Flash is directly supported by an FPGA to boot on power up.
 Another method is to use a standard parallel Flash to store the configuration and additional data (e.g. the Java application).
 A small PLD reads the configuration data from the Flash and shifts it into the FPGA.
 This method is used on the Cyclone and ACEX boards.

 2.2 Java Download